MuhtasimTanmoy/notebook/distributed/distributed systems.md

 - Drift > clock frequency different > sync
 - Jitter >   difference between time provider & time consumer since the last time polling
 - conf - server pool.ntp.org
-- ntpdate to update in reasonable window
+- update to update in a reasonable window

 ### Gossip Protocol
-- A, B has some state.
-A sends it's state with version / timestamp.
+- A and B have some states.
+A sends its state with version/timestamp.
-- B checks updated, update it's and send back the one A lacks.
+- B checks updated, update it, and send back the one A lacks.
-- A updates and sends acknowledgement
+- A updates and sends an acknowledgment
-- Kubernates depends on etcd
+- Kubernetes depends on etcd
 - Kafka, elastic search on zookeeper
 - Three requirements for P2P
   - Group Membership